vuejs/composition-api/README.md

 # Misc

-- Due the the limitation of `Vue2.x`'s public API. `vue-function-api` inevitably introduces some extra workload.
-This shouldn't concern you unless are already pushing your environment to the extreme.
+- Due to the limitation of `Vue2.x`'s public API, `vue-function-api` inevitably introduces some extra workload.
+This shouldn't concern you unless you are already pushing your environment to the extreme.

 [wrapper]: https://github.com/vuejs/rfcs/blob/function-apis/active-rfcs/0000-function-api.md#why-do-we-need-value-wrappers